-The business freedom component measures the extent to which the regulatory and infrastructure environments constrain the efficient operation of businesses.
+The business freedom component measures the extent to which a country's regulatory and infrastructure environments constrain the efficient operation of businesses.
 The quantitative score is derived from an array of factors that affect the ease of starting, operating, and closing a business.

 The business freedom score for each country is a number between 0 and 100, with 100 indicating the freest business environment.
-The score is based on 13 sub-factors, all of which are weighted equally, using data from the World Bank's Doing Business report:
+The score is based on four sub-factors, all of which are weighted equally: